t-davidson/ffc-socius/README.md

 ## Replicating the code

-Running the following files in order will reproduce the main results.
-Since a number of the files take a considerable amount of time to run and involve multiple stages I recommend running each in turn:
+Completing the following steps in order will reproduce the main results.
+Since a number of the files take a considerable amount of time to run and involve multiple stages I recommend running each in turn.
+Most of the code is contained in Jupyter notebooks, which include more detailed descriptions of the code.

 ### Cleaning the FFC data
 First, navigate to `code/preprocess` and run `clean_files.py`.
-This script will take the raw FFC files and produce a CSV containing a cleaned and imputed version of the files.
+This script will take the raw FFC files and produce a CSV containing a cleaned and imputed version of the files. ***This script should take approximately 30 minutes to 1 hour to complete.***

 ### Training the neural network models